SantinoPetrovic/cygni-test/README.md

 Example request with MBID: `localhost:8000/artist/getUser?mbid=5b11f4ce-a62d-471e-81fc-a69a8278c7da`.

-## Bugs, Errors etc

-* Coverart API request is not working properly.
-The logic is wroten there though.

 ## Not tried yet

 * Application is not tested in localhost, it is tested and developed on a private server.

-* en.wikipedia API error handling are not tested yet.
+* en.wikipedia API error handling are not tested.

-## Questions to Cygni

-* Visit `./routes/artists.js` and Look at `line: 57`.

-* Show me how to solve my problem with the callback in coverart API.
+* The application is only tested on one MBID.

+## Not implemented

+* Application doesn't wait on wikidata and wikipedia API, it waits only on coverart API callback.